JiaHuann/libbpf-bootstrap-android/README.md

+---
+layout: post
+title: libbpf-bootstrap-android
+date: 2022-10-10 16:18
+category: Framework
+author: JiaHuann
+tags: [Android, ebpf-framework, cross-compile]
+summary: For amd64 aarch machine to directly using libbpf-bootstrap framwork to write ebpf programs both kernel and user space.And you don't need to have `CONFIG_BTF_DEBUG_INFO` support by using externel BTF file in BTFhubForAndroid instead.For this goal,I did some changes on libbpf-bootstrap,and have done some embedded features.Wish this can help you sth.Best regards.
+---

 # Libbpf-bootstrap for android
 > For amd64 aarch machine to directly using libbpf-bootstrap framwork to write ebpf programs both kernel and user space.And you don't need to have `CONFIG_BTF_DEBUG_INFO` support by using externel BTF file in BTFhubForAndroid instead.For this goal,I did some changes on libbpf-bootstrap,and have done some embedded features.Wish this can help you sth.Best regards.
 ## upstream: